by Olivier Poirier-Leroy. Join his weekly motivational newsletter for competitive swimmers by clicking here.

 Great athletes have great routines.

 Sure, they start with a goal, but the focus becomes the process, or the routine that is required for them to achieve the things they want.
-From breaking down their goal into actionable tasks, to scheduling training and planning the high-impact parts of their swimming (nutrition, etc) great swimmers insure that success is in their hands.
+From breaking down their goal into actionable tasks, to scheduling training and planning the high-impact parts of their swimming (nutrition, etc) great swimmers ensure that success is in their hands.

 Regular mental training shows you how to become process driven.
 It teaches you to set a pre-workout routine, to having mantras and powerful and positive self-talk to help push you through tough times.